-Wes Moss, the Atlanta-based retirement planner and host of the “Ask An Advisor” segment on The Clark Howard Podcast, has a direct verdict on that formula: “It’s a very antiquated, overly crude rule of thumb that I do not subscribe to at all.”
+Wes Moss, managing partner and chief investment strategist at Capital Investment Advisors, is also the host of the “Ask An Advisor” segment on The Clark Howard Podcast alongside co-host Christa DiBiase.
+His verdict on the formula is unambiguous: “It’s a very antiquated, overly crude rule of thumb that I do not subscribe to at all.”

 Why the Formula Breaks Down at 80-Something